talon-one/talon_one.rb/docs/IntegrationApi.md

 Get customer's loyalty balances

 Retrieve loyalty ledger balances for the given Integration ID in the specified loyalty program.
-You can filter balances by date and subledger ID, and include tier-related information in the response.  **Note**: If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
+You can filter balances by date and subledger ID, and include tier-related information in the response.  > [!note] If no filtering options are applied, you retrieve all loyalty > balances on the current date for the given integration ID.
 Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.
 For more information, see: - [Managing card-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards) - [Managing profile-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/profile-based/managing-pb-lp-data)

 ### Example